ropg/ezTime/README.md

 ## Compatibility with Arduino Time library

-The classic Arduino time library has a lot of functions and defines that end up in the root namespace, meaning you can just run `hour()` instead of `YourTZ.hour()`.
+The classic Arduino time library has a lot of functions and defines that end up in the root namespace, meaning you can just run `hour()` instead of `someTZ.hour()`.
 These functions are supported by ezTime and will act as if they are prefixed with the defaultTZ.
-This is UTC by default, but you can make any timezone the default by writing `yourTZ.setDefault();`
+This is UTC by default, but you can make any timezone the default by writing `someTZ.setDefault();`

 If you do not wish to have these functions in your namespace, you can comment out `#define ARDUINO_TIMELIB_COMPATIBILITY` in `ezTime.h`.
 New code depending on ezTime should probably explicitly state the timezone, especially in code with multiple timezones.